The best diet for your cat

-Feeding your adult cat
+Feeding an adult cat

-It’s a good idea to weigh out your cat’s food at the start of the day, that way you won’t be tempted to over feed.
-Most cats are very good at knowing how much they need to eat, but some really like their food and will keep asking for more.
+Lots of cats prefer to ‘graze’ throughout the day instead of being restricted to meal times.
+Most cats are good at knowing how much they need to eat, but some will keep asking for more so it’s a good idea to weigh out your cat’s portion at the start of the day.
 If your cat eats all of their daily allowance in one go and begs for more, it may be better to feed them two meals a day, splitting their daily allowance in half.